August 12, 2022

 “That’s terrible.
 That must make you frustrated.
 Tell me what you argued about.”

 I would then begin a 15-minute discussion about the argument from the night before.
-I would leave the conversation sad and exhausted.
+I would relive my previous frustration and leave my chat with Perry sad and exhausted.
 Frankly, I was already over the argument and had not been thinking about it at all when I saw him.
 I only realized later that he was so committed to “being there” for me that I felt like I needed to give him something to “be there” for.

 I contrast him with my best-friend Mike who wanted to hear about what was great about every day.
 If I was REALLY down, he was more than happy to talk with me about it, but he always started with the positive.
 When I talked with Mike, I felt strong and capable.
 When I talked with Perry, I felt fragile and easily hurt.